BS Degree - Code #2023

 Students have completed internships at various locations including the New York State Police Western Region Crime Laboratory, Erie County Forensic Lab, and several hospital clinical laboratories.

 The program is located in the newly renovated Physical and Health Sciences Building.
 Four science-ready lecture rooms are on the first floor with the eight laboratories found on the second and third floor.
 The laboratories are outfitted with state-of-the-art equipment and instrumentation.
 Explore the alphabet soup list below.

 HPLC (High Performance Liquid Chromatography)

 PCR (Polymerase Chain Reaction)

-Comparison and polarized microscopy
+Comparison and polarized light microscopy

 Anatomic models and up-to-date application software for teaching and learning, as well as for independent study and research, are available.